Beyond Likes and Followers: The Metrics That Actually Matter for Local Businesses

 Free Tier vs. Premium Analytics

-Onlure offers two levels of tracking:
+Onlure offers two levels of insight:

-Free Tier (Basic Analytics)
+Free Tier (Basic Features)

 Good for: Businesses just getting started, testing creator marketing for the first time.